lsst-sitcom/sitcomtn-037/index.rst

 With small modifications, the package could persist arrays of metric values (e.g., per detector or finer granularity) that could be aggregated and visualized in flexible ways by downstream tooling.
 The package already produces and persists static plots for displaying scalar fields in focal plane coordinates.

-After analyzing the use-cases, including hypotheticals not detailed in the report, it was decided that there is not a use-case where we are unable represent a scalar field with respect to a third axis (e.g. time, elevation etc) as a single valued metric (e.g. a mean, or standard deviation), so long as the desired aggregation is supported.
+After analyzing the use-cases, including hypotheticals not detailed in the report, it was decided that there is not a use-case where we the trending of scalar fields is truly required.
+In all instances, the scalar field could be represented as a single valued metric (e.g. a mean, or standard deviation) with respect to a third axis (e.g. time, elevation etc), so long as the desired aggregation is supported.
 Taking the examples discussed above, one would reduce the scalar field to a number of scalar metrics, such as the mean PSF width, or the standard deviation about that mean, as a function of elevation.
 Similarly, the sky transparency could be handled by looking at the standard deviation compared to a 2-d map of a photometric night.
-Reducing a scalar field to a scalar metric creates a more generalizable framework to communicate data, however, it comes a the expense of removing information.
+Reducing a scalar field to a scalar metric creates a more generalizable framework to communicate data, however, it comes at the expense of removing information.

 The most concerning issue with representing a field as a single metric is that it can hide underlying systematics, such as having only one side of the field having an effect, which is not noticed when looking only at a single number representing the entire field.
 For this reason, and for the more general reason of needing the ability to dig into the data when a metric is not within the expected range, it is required to have the ability to view and reproduce the data that went into calculating the analysis_tools metric.